 - not responding to their name

-- fixation on lining up toys or objects that appears more than typical
+- fixation on lining up toys or objects, or watching toys move or spin

 - low social interaction

 - inability to initiate or hold a conversation

 - lack of social play

 - intense, focused interest, usually on an object or subject